 Regular blog readers will know I've been a columnist for magazines including Café Racer, GQ Italia, Rolling Stone Italy and Bike over the years.
 Some I packed in, others dry up with editors changed.
 I still contribute Café Racer in France as I have for about a decade.
 Every now and then I repost the columns here.
 This one is from earlier this year, referring to a launch I attended in December 2018.
 It's still relevant.
-Click Inman Column to see the others
+Type Inman Column in the search bar to see the others

 The first motorcycle launch I ever went on was in 1998.
 It was the introduction of the original Yamaha YZF-R6 in Melbourne, Australia, a good one to start with.
 It was like a very expensive stag do with a group of strangers.
 Go karting, strip club, smart restaurants, plus flat out riding up the Great Ocean Road and Phillip Island to ourselves.
 I crashed the new bike exiting the Southern Loop when I ran out of talent mid-corner.
 Rossi’s future boss, Lin Jarvis was running the launch.
 He wasn’t happy.
 I don’t blame him.
 It wasn’t my finest moment.
 I have averaged a launch a year for the next 20 years, including two in 2018.
 I’m mentioning this, because the latest gave me a very different perspective on part of our Café Racer corner of motorcycling.